opencoder-cn/druid/docs/tutorials/tutorial-kafka.md

 The task view is set to auto refresh, wait until your supervisor launches a task.

-When a tasks starts running, it will also start serving the data that it is ingesting.
+When a task starts running, it will also start serving the data that it is ingesting.

 Navigate to the `Datasources` view from the header.